YangJiaaaa/QR-in-China-Pre/README.md

 #### Reason:
 1.  dense urban areas & heavy ridership to stay profitable
-2.  huge workforce to spread the bikes to the most needed areas.
+2.  huge workforce to spread the bikes to the most needed areas

 #### Accessibility and convenience requires two things:
 1. huge fleet of bikes
-2. huge workforce to spread the bikes to the most needed areas.
+2. huge workforce to spread the bikes to the most needed areas

 #### China:
 1. massive urban population